Espe (manor house)

-Espe is a manor house and estate in Denmark.
-It is located at Boeslunde, between Korsør and Skælskør, Slagelse Municipality, some 100 kilometres southwest of Copenhagen.
+Espe is a manor house and estate located at Boeslunde, between Korsør and Skælskør, Slagelse Municipality, some 100 kilometres southwest of Copenhagen.
 Espe has been listed on the Danish registry of protected buildings and places since 1918.
 The main building dates to the 18th century but was adapted to the Late Neoclassical style in 1848.
 The manor and estate has been owned by members of the Moltke family since 1810.